RickSugden/the-ripe-banana/content/post/how-to-read-a-book.md

 This is a simple yet powerful understanding of criticism.
 Having them categorized in this way invites the critical reader to be specific and think more deeply about their critical ideas.
 I am going to adopt this system in future blog posts.

-Although I am not adopting their strategy for this reading project, I
+Although I am not adopting their strategy verbatim for this reading project, I think there were some